Wanna Stay Out of These?

 Golf is not a game of making shots, but rather a game of saving shots, however Match Play is about making shots...

-Ben Hogan once said that he judged a player by his misses
+Ben Hogan once said that he judged a player by his misses.
+NO not your Missus.

 Before every shot, select a target